Search for next Denton city attorney to start this week

 Denton officials are expected to begin interviews for city attorney candidates by September — about four months after Catherine Clifton was appointed interim in that position.

-Clifton was named interim city attorney by Denton City Council members on May 11 to succeed Aaron Leal, who left for the same position in Royal Oak, Michigan.
-Denton’s city attorney since 2017, Leal agreed to take a $60,000 annual pay cut for that role in Royal Oak.
-He had been with Denton since 2011.
+Clifton was named interim city attorney by Denton City Council members on May 11 to succeed Aaron Leal, who left for Royal Oak, Michigan.
+Leal, who had served as Denton’s city attorney since 2017, agreed to take a $60,000 annual pay cut to serve in the same role in Royal Oak.
+He first started working with Denton in 2011.

 Before her promotion, Clifton was a first assistant attorney.
 In her interim position, she is paid $174,410 annually plus a $750 monthly vehicle allowance, compared with Leal’s previous salary of $210,000.